-The Company has grant claims submitted but not yet received with the Department of Health relating to the 2022 financial year of \$15,629,000.
+The Company has grant claims submitted but not yet received with the Department of Health of \$2,164,000 in 2023 and \$15,629,000 in 2022.
 The Company believes that its grant applications meet all the eligibility criteria based on the funding agreement requirements, and previous experience in submitting claims, however, the approval of claims is at the discretion of the Department of Health and the company does not have the unconditional right to the grant until it is approved formally by the Department of Health.
 Therefore, income from these grants has not been recognised until the company has the right to receive the funds, which is upon formal approval from the Department of Health.